dclong/blog/misc/content/2017-01-05-spark-tips.markdown

 ## Spark Submit

+1. All the options `--files`, `--jars` and `--archives` support both local files and remote files on HDFS.

 1. After submitting a Spark application, if the network connection get lots, the Spark application submitted will be killed.